 There are several compelling reasons why college athletes should be paid for their participation in college sports.

-Let’s delve into these reasons, highlighting the significance of fair compensation for these dedicated student-athletes.
+Let’s explore these reasons, highlighting the significance of fair compensation for these dedicated student-athletes.

 #1.
 Enhancing Fairness and Equity